0xbitx/DEDSEC_GEOHEX/README.md

   * Security Research: Study attack patterns and threat behaviors

 ## KEY FEATURES

-   * Social Engineering: Advanced URL masking mimics legitimate platforms
+   * Social Engineering: Advanced URL masking mimics legitimate platforms to facilitate intelligence gathering.
-   * Default URL Camouflage: Pre-configured to resemble trusted websites
+   * Default URL Camouflage: Pre-configured to resemble trusted websites, increasing engagement from targets.
+   * Advanced Geolocation Intelligence:
-   * Geolocation Tracking: Precise GPS coordinates and mapping data
+        * Precise GPS Data: Acquisition of the target's exact latitude and longitude coordinates.
+        * Comprehensive Location Deconstruction: Goes beyond coordinates to provide detailed contextual data about the target's precise location, including:
+            * OSM Reference: Direct link to the OpenStreetMap object for manual verification and deeper analysis.
+            * Full Address: A complete, formatted address for immediate use.
+            * Structural Details: House number, street name, and suburb.
+            * Administrative Areas: City, region, and postcode.
+            * Point-of-Interest (POI) Type: Critical context classifying the location as a house, commercial building, school, cemetery, etc., which is vital for assessing threat level and operational planning.
+        * Movement Detection & Tracking: The tool can detect and analyze target movement by calculating the distance and time between location points (Point A to Point B).
+This provides actionable intelligence on the target's activity, showing if they are walking, running, or in a vehicle, including metrics for speed, duration, and distance traveled.

+   * Target Media Gallery: A window for all front-facing camera snapshots collected from a target.
+This allows for easy review, and analysis of all visual evidence associated with a specific individual.
-   * IP Intelligence: Complete network and connection information
+   * IP Intelligence: Complete network and connection information, including ISP, ASN, and approximate location.
-   * Device Fingerprinting: Comprehensive hardware and software profiling
+   * Device Fingerprinting: Comprehensive hardware and software profiling (OS, browser, screen resolution, device type, ISP etc.).
-   * Automated Camera Capture: Takes 10 or infinite snapshots upon camera access
+   * Automated Camera Capture: Takes 10 or infinite snapshots upon target camera access.
-   * Visual Evidence: Timestamped photographic documentation
-   * Interactive World Map: Visual geolocation tracking interface
+   * Interactive World Map: Visual geolocation tracking interface for situational awareness.
-   * Real-Time Data Visualization: Easy-to-understand intelligence display
+   * Real-Time Data Visualization: Easy-to-understand dashboard for all collected intelligence.
-   * Target Profiling: Comprehensive suspect information organization

 ## TEMPLATES
    * Google Drive Download